SERVICING, GRADING AND DRAINAGE PLAN - OAKVILLE

 10m); and slope gradients at all critical locations (Including road center lines; vehicle accesses and driveways, ramps, parking lots, both edges of pavement, curb lines or sidewalks; swales, ditches, culverts, grassed areas, etc.).

-A minimum of 0.15m is provided between the highest finished grade adjacent to the house and the top of foundation wall elevation.
+A minimum of 0.15m is provided between the highest finished grade adjacent to the house and the top of the foundation wall elevation.

-If applicable, show tree protection fence, matching the TPZ approved by Town Parks Forestry Department.
+If applicable, show tree protection fence, matching the TPZ approved by the Town Parks Forestry Department.
 Drawing shall include Oakville’s tree

 preservation standard drawing.
 Include any tree preservation note as required by Parks Forestry on the Grading Plan.
-Tree information such as,
+Tree information, such as

-Location, elevation and dimensions of proposed pool, hot tub, or pond.
+Location, elevation, and dimensions of proposed pool, hot tub, or pond.
 Add note “Pool water to be pumped using a portable pump to the front

 Municipal Boulevard.”